Baijiaoo/API/README.md

 # Real-Estate-Agent-Scoring-System
 This project aims to design Agent Scoring System which combines Machine Learning & Full Stack Design
-* Using PCA to calculate each feature of agent and do sum of these features to get their history score
+* Using PCA to calculate weights of each agent's features and do sum of these features to get agent history score
 * Ensambling RNN & Time Series models to do prediction about agent future 5 quarter's score
 * Designing App of agent_score to show result data visualization on website